-The researchers are coming from different countries and academic fields of applied sciences: environmental science, social studies, GIS experts, engineering, geologists, tourism studies, education and training, indigenous culture, anthropology, etc. At the same time, all project staff cover the 5 sectors of analysis of the project: fish farming, forestry, tourism, mining and indigenous culture.
+Arctichubs researchers are from different countries and academic fields of applied sciences: environmental science, social studies, GIS experts, engineering, geologists, tourism studies, education and training, indigenous culture, anthropology, etc. At the same time, all project staff cover the 5 sectors of analysis of the project: fish farming, forestry, tourism, mining and indigenous culture.

 Here are some of the project staff and leader of research actions.

 Dr. Pasi Rautio, project coordinator and senior scientist at LUKE.fi